-physiokey equine finds and treats oedema, soft tissue trauma as well as strain and tension areas areas along the back, hindquarters, hamstrings and neck.
+physiokey equine therapy may help soft tissue trauma as well as strain and tension areas areas along the back, hindquarters, hamstrings and neck.

-physiokey equine activates relaxation of muscles, helps prevent restriction in forelimb movement and improve extension and joint mobility
+physiokey equine therapy may help activate relaxation of muscles, prevent restriction in forelimb movement and improve extension and joint mobility.

-physiokey equine activates relaxation of the muscles to relieve pain, unlock tension and keep muscle soft and supple, and improved joint mobility.
+physiokey equine therapy may help activate relaxation of the muscles to relieve pain, unlock tension and keep muscle soft and supple, and improve joint mobility.

 physiokey Equine Trainer